PgBiel/elembic/src/element.typ

 // Prepare rule(s), returning a function `doc => ...` to be used in
 // `#show: rule`.
 The rule is attached as metadata to the returned
 // content so it can still be accessed outside of a show rule.
+//
+// This is where we execute our main machinery to apply rules to the
+// document, that is, modifications to the global data of custom
+// elements.
+This is done in different ways depending on the mode:
+//
+// - In normal mode, we create 'get rule' points by annotating
+// context blocks with `#lbl-get`.
+Any modifications to the global
+// data are stored as 'set bibliography(title: metadata with data)'
+// scoped to context blocks with that label.
+Therefore, we can access
+// the data by retrieving bibliography.title inside those blocks.
+//
+// The downside is that the entire document is wrapped in context,
+// so 'max show rule depth exceeded' errors can occur.
+//
+// - In light mode, it is similar, but we reset bibliography.title
+// to an arbitrary value instead of having two context blocks to
+// ensure it remains unchanged.
+//
+// - In stateful mode, we don't wrap anything around the document,
+// removing the 'max show rule depth exceeded' problem.
+Rather, we
+// place a state update at the start and another at the end of the
+// scope, respectively updating the global data and then undoing
+// the update, ensuring it only applies to that scope.
+//
+// The downside is that this uses 'state()', which can lead to
+// relayouts (slower) and even diverging layout.
 #let prepare-rule(rule) = {
   let rules = if rule.kind == "apply" { rule.rules } else { (rule,) }